Behind the Scenes of Five and Half Senses book

 Five and Half Senses, a reflective novel by Lamin Ceesay, began as a quiet idea.
 It became a layered, introspective book about perception, inner conflict, and connection.
-It’s not a tribute or a guidebook—it’s fiction that draws from real places, real feelings, and imagined what-ifs.
-Though it’s set partly in The Gambia, its themes are global: emotional navigation, personal mythology, and the complicated act of being human.
+It’s not a tribute or a guidebook—it’s a work of fiction that draws from real places, real feelings, and imagined what-ifs.
+Although it’s set partly in The Gambia, its themes are global: emotional navigation, personal mythology, and the complicated act of being human.

 Here’s a look at the inspirations and creative decisions that shaped the story—and a few reading notes that might help you see the layers you didn’t initially notice.